NareshPyla10/HybridCucumberTestNGFrameWork/README.md

 * Update the browser property in the Sample.properties file with the required test browser (i.e., chrome, edge, firefox).
 * Update the test data in TestData.json in the resources folder if needed.
-* In the  testNGRunner package, right-click on required runner file and select the "Run" option from the context menu.
+* In the  TestExecution folder, right-click on required testng xml file and select the "Run" option from the context menu.
 * Cucumber extent reports are generated and stored in target folder